HappyCerberus/cpp-coding-interview/manuscript/001_002_introduction.md

 Next, see if you can implement a simple brute-force solution as a starting point.
 From there, ask yourself what could be optimized.
 Is there repeated work?
 Can one solution inform another?

 If you're genuinely stumped, the hints section could offer valuable insight.
-It begins by outlining the tools or approaches that might be useful and then provides more detailed suggestions.